Chair Yoga Poses

 • Take a seat on the chair sideways.

-• To start, extend your left leg behind you and your right leg ahead.
+• Start by extending your left leg behind you and your right leg forward.

 • The chair seat provides complete support for the right thigh.